dgerzhoy/Nested_MIMD_SIMD/README.md

 # Running

-Each benchmark directory has a runall.sh script that shoes how to run the kernel.
+Each benchmark directory has a runall.sh script that shows how to run the kernel.
+./runall.sh